 Saffron flowers are available fall through winter.

-Saffron flowers, botanically classified as Crocus sativus, are the flowers of a perennial plant that are members of the Iridaceae family.
-Saffron flowers are produced over a forty day period in autumn and are most famous for their long stigmas.
-When picked, the crimson stigmas produce the spice saffron, which is one of the most expensive spices in the world.
-Between 150,000 and 200,000 flowers are needed to produce one kilo of the spice, with each flower being harvested and stripped by hand and then carefully dehydrated, contributing to the costly price.
-Also known as Red Gold, Saffron spice is most commonly used to color and give a subtle earthy flavoring to food.
-It can also be used as clothing dye.
+Saffron flowers, botanically classified as Crocus sativus, are the flowers of a perennial plant belonging to the Iridaceae family.
+Saffron flowers are produced over a forty-day period in autumn and are most famous for their long stigmas.
+When picked, the crimson stigmas produce the spice saffron, one of the most expensive spices in the world.
+It is important to note that only the stigmas, the female portion of the flower, are harvested for commercial saffron.
+The stamens, the male part of the flower, are regarded by experts to have no culinary value and are generally smaller than the stigmas, bearing a pale-yellow hue.
+Between 150,000 and 200,000 flowers are needed to produce one kilo of the spice, with each flower being harvested and stripped by hand and carefully dehydrated, contributing to the costly price.
+Also known as Red Gold, saffron spice is most commonly used to color and give a subtle earthy flavoring to food.
+It can also be used as a clothing dye.

 Saffron spice contains some manganese and B vitamins.
 It also contains crocin, which is a carotenoid pigment that gives food and dyes its golden hue.